zachwill/blog/_posts/2020-02-20-most-people-fail.md

 ---
 layout    : post
-title     : People Miss The Point permalink : /people-miss-the-point/
+title     : Most People Fail
+permalink : /most-people-fail/
 ---

 > People miss the point of the "minimum viable product" for startups.